jkedra/jkedra.github.io/_drafts/ssh.md

        StrictHostKeyChecking=no
        AddKeysToAgent=yes

-So when I do `ssh bastion` it automatically connects to it using `corkscrew` over HTTP proxy.
-And when I connect to `awstarget`
+When I invoke `ssh bastion`, it automatically connects to it using `corkscrew` over HTTP proxy.
+This is straightforward and I had it working already.
+However when I call `ssh awstarget` it chaines proxycommand with `ssh bastion` first (which uses `corkscrew` and so on).
+This is great - a simple and clean ssh call.

 Final test: